mmdmcy/ollama-chat/README.md

   - Collapsible sidebar with chat history and settings
   - Main chat area with responsive header and toggle functionality
   - Input area with auto-resizing textarea and send button
-  - Theme and model selectors with refresh capability
+  - Theme and model selectors with refresh capability and capability icons
   - Comprehensive settings modal with user preferences
 - **Default Setup**: Starts with Odysseus Dark theme